parodos-dev/serverless-workflows-config/README.md

-# serverless-workflows-helm
+# serverless-workflows-config

-serverless workflows helm charts
+This repository includes two methods of installing workflows: by Helm or by Kustomize.

+## Helm charts
 This is a chart repo for serverless workflows to be deployed using Sonataflow Operator.
-All the workflows address defined use-cases, tested and validated using CI, and versioned by the chart version.
+All the workflows address defined use cases, tested and validated using CI, and versioned by the chart version.

-The chart contains the workflows and all their needed dependencies and it may reference other workflows chart repo by dependency resolution, meaning we don't have to have all the worklflows definition here.
+The chart contains the workflows and all their needed dependencies and it may reference other workflows chart repo by dependency resolution, meaning we don't have to have all the workflow definitions here.
 Consider this chart as a meta chart or template chart for other workflows or sub-workflows:

 ```